Lies You Learned In Science Class

 "But ...
 I can see them!
 Right there!
 In that picture!" you might be saying.
 Well, your eyes deceive you.
 Here's how.

 Whenever anyone draws a rainbow, they'll go with seven standard colors: red, orange, yellow, green, blue, indigo, and violet.
 But The Telegraph suggests picking seven colors is just the Western world continuing its obsession with seven: days of the week, musical scales, and all that jazz.
 It was Isaac Newton who decided on seven colors when he was observing rainbows from his self-imposed quarantine outside plague-ridden Cambridge.
 He added orange and indigo to the previous five.
-If you go back farther, you'll find Greek philosophers said there were three (red, yellow-green, and purple).
+If you go back further, you'll find Greek philosophers said there were three (red, yellow-green, and purple).
 Homer, for some reason, insisted there was only one color in a rainbow: purple.
 (No one knows what was up with Homer.)

 Not so clear now, is it?
-The answer is even worse: there's no "real" number to find.
+The answer is even worse: There's no "real" number to find.
 The rainbow's shading from one color to the next means there's no definite, solid way to separate one from another.
 ScienceBlogs worked out the math, using wavelengths to estimate that there are around a million different colors you're actually seeing when you look at a rainbow.
 And purple is one of them.

 There's no gravity in space